 Mr. Savikataaq (interpretation): Thank you, Mr. Speaker.
-I say "good day" to the people of Arviat, who are and will be watching the televised proceedings of this House.
+I say "good day" to the people of Arviat and those who are watching the televised proceedings of this House.

 Firstly, I congratulate the Arviat residents who partook in the cod and sculpin fishing derby, and I share the happiness of the winners as there were several huge fish caught, especially the lake trout and sculpin.